Program in Teacher Preparation

 Teaching Area Requirements.
 Teaching area requirements normally correspond to departmental concentration requirements.
-Eight courses in, or related to, the teaching field are required.
+A minimum of eight courses related to the area of certification are required.
 With careful choice of elective courses it is possible to be certified in one field while concentrating in another.

 Professional Education Requirements.
 In addition to the general education and teaching area requirements, the professional education sequence includes the following:

 Introductory Practicum.
-A six-hour observation in a school and participation in three seminar sessions.
+Participation in three one-hour seminar sessions and a six-hour observation in a school.
 Three brief written assignments and selected readings are also required.
 The Introductory Practicum is designed as an independent study to accommodate student schedules.

-Educational Psychology (PSY 307) or an approved alternate, usually completed during the year prior to practice teaching.
+Educational Psychology (PSY 307) or an approved alternate course, usually completed during the year prior to practice teaching.

 Seminar on Student Learning and Methods for Teaching (TPP 301).
 TPP 301 is usually completed the semester prior to practice teaching.